Redland plc: History

 The firm completed several acquisitions during the early 1990s, which was partially financed via a £280 million rights issue completed in 1991.
 In May 1990, its US-based subsidiary acquired the concrete roof tile manufacturer Duratile; four months later, Braas acquired the prefabricated chimney system producer Schiedel for £30 million.
 By 1991, Braas was reportedly contributing almost half the profits of the Redland Group.
 That same year, Redland purchased Marley's US-based roof tile subsidiary for £6.6 million.
-During early 1992, the company acquired one of its major British-based competitors, Steetley plc in exchange for £1 billion; however, this acquisition would prove to be particularly costly in the long run.
+During early 1992, the company acquired one of its major British-based competitors, Steetley plc, for £1 billion; however, this acquisition would prove to be particularly costly in the long run.
 Less than a year after the deal's completion, Redland started selling off portions of the former Steetley business.

 While the firm was still reporting positive results throughout 1994, exceeding market expectations, the company was compelled to reduce its dividend by one-third and openly acknowledge the need to address its financial performance by April 1995.
 Less than a year later, Redland commenced restructuring and discussion options for the sale of its brick making division.

 During mid 1996, Redland sold its brick business to the British building materials firm Ibstock in exchange for £160 million.
 By early 1997, speculation of the company's potential breakup was rampant, although this prospect was denied by senior management.
 During October of that year, it was announced that Redland had been acquired by Lafarge for £1.8 billion.

 During 2008, the roofing division was divested by Lafarge.
 The company, which initially was named Monier Ltd led to the return of the Redland Brand in the UK; the company was subsequently rebranded as Monier Redland Limited (part of the Monier Group of companies) and is based in Crawley in West Sussex.
-From 2017, the business has been called BMI Redland, part of BMI Group, where BMI is an abbreviation of Braas Monier and Icopal.
+From 2017, the business has been called BMI Redland.